milomedia/tilix/_drafts/2019-09-22-Autumnal Equinox 2019.md

 Author: John Williams
 date: 2019-09-22 23:00:00 +0000
 title: Autumnal Equinox 2019
-teaser: Our short seasonal post contains curated trivia about the autumnal equinox that you can share with your friends and family.
+teaser: Our short seasonal post contains curated trivia about the Autumnal Equinox that you can share with your friends and family.

 ---